FORGE: Foundational Optimization Representations from Graph Embeddings: Experiments

-\textbf{Comparison with the Commercial MIP Solver:} We compare the performance of \textsc{Gurobi} solver on these instances with and without our search guidance.
+\textbf{Comparison with the Commercial MIP Solver:} We compare the performance of \textsc{Gurobi} solver on these test instances with and without our search guidance introduced into the model as solver hints on variables.
 Figure~\ref{fig:search_guidance} shows primal gaps averaged over 50 instances for each problem under a 3600s time limit.
 As in the previous experiments, the commercial solver, when powered by the search guidance from \textsc{Forge}, achieves \textbf{consistently better primal gaps (up to 48\% improvements)} and \textbf{converges to optimal solutions significantly faster (up to 35\% speed-ups)}.
-In short, \textsc{Forge} makes Gurobi faster and better on all tested problems.
+In short, \textsc{Forge} makes Gurobi faster and better on all tested problems demonstrating the practical utility of \textsc{Forge} in accelerating MIP solving.

 \textbf{Comparison with SOTA ML:} As a final experiment, we test the ability of \textsc{Forge} to augment not only a MIP solver but also other ML-methods.
-For this, we augment the SOTA ML method, PS-Gurobi~\citep{hangnn}, which also studies search guidance for \textsc{Gurobi}, and already demonstrates strong performance against previous learning-based approaches such as~\citep{nair2020solving}.
-We use our pre-trained \textsc{Forge} embeddings as-is and concatenate variable and node embeddings of PS-Gurobi with our \textit{unsupervised embeddings} (after PCA to reduce to 64 dimensions to fit into to the architecture of PS-Gurobi).
+For this, we augment the SOTA ML method, PS-Gurobi~\citep{hangnn}, which also studies search guidance for \textsc{Gurobi} in the form of a predict and search framework.
+PS-Gurobi itself already demonstrates strong performance against previous learning-based approaches such as Neural Diving~\citep{nair2020solving}.
+We again use our pre-trained \textsc{Forge} embeddings as-is and concatenate variable and node embeddings of PS-Gurobi with our \textit{unsupervised embeddings} (after PCA to reduce to 64 dimensions to fit into to the architecture of PS-Gurobi).
+We then retrain PS-Gurobi from scratch with and without the concatenated embeddings.
+Since we retrain PS-Gurobi, we follow the common subset of problems, CA and GIS, that are used in PS-Gurobi experiments for which we are given best PS-Gurobi settings.

-We evalaute on the common subset of problems, CA and GIS, used in PS-Gurobi experiments.
 As shown in Figure~\ref{fig:ps_gurobi_no_random}, augmenting PS-Gurobi with our \textsc{Forge} embeddings yields significant improvements: \textbf{over 40\% reduction in primal gap} on average for CA instances, and \textbf{over 50\% reduction} on average for GIS instances.
-Additional randomized control ablations are provided in Appendix~\ref{app:search_guidance}.
+Additional randomized ablations to control for the increased model capacity from higher-dimensional inputs are provided in Appendix~\ref{app:search_guidance}.